News

 Spend a few moments praying for the people you know and love, for the world, for peace and for the relief of refugees everywhere.

-Praying for the Earth Renewable energy
+Praying for the Earth Wind energy

 From the Diocesan Cycle of Prayer for the Church

-From our Prayer Cycle this week
+From our Parish Prayer Cycle this week

 For the sick and those being cared for in hospital or at home